 Learn more about AWC services.

 Locate the AWC Nearest YOU!

-Click on the location to open the AWC web site of your choice to learn more about services offered and make appointments.
+Look below for the closest AWC available to you!
+To learn more about services offered and make appointments, contact them by phone.
 Check out the Facebook pages for those that have them!

 Standard Suite of AWC Services

 The AWC approach to service is holistic.
 AWC staff members take into account all of an individual's physical, psychological and social circumstances when providing services.
 A holistic approach is important because a person's health cannot be fully addressed unless we consider the whole person.
 Services include:

 - weight management

 - biometric screening

 - general wellness education

 - and much more